-• Elia proposes to define the HWS Deep Technology as the minimum profile.
-This means that each asset being installed should react to wind profiles according to a curve entirely located on the right-side of the HWS Deep Curve as presented in Figure 42.

-Moreover, profiles presenting a Direct Cut-off, even for high wind speeds, will not be accepted either as they do represent a higher risk of fast production loss comparing to a gradual decrease obtained with HWS technologies.
+- This means that each asset being installed should react to wind profiles according to a curve entirely located on the right-side of the HWS Deep Curve as presented in Figure 42. - Moreover, profiles presenting a Direct Cut-off, even for high wind speeds, will not be accepted either as they do represent a higher risk of fast production loss comparing to a gradual decrease obtained with HWS technologies.
 A minimum slope of power decrease will be requested.
 This slope should lead the profile to decrease gradually below a Normalized Power of 0.5 before shutting-down completely.

-For the sake of clarity, the Normalized Power from Figure 42 does not take include a possible "Boost function".
+For the sake of clarity, the Normalized Power from Figure 42 does not include a possible "Boost function".
 In other words, a turbine is considered to deliver a normalized power of 1.00 without boost.

 Based on the technological benchmark realized by DTU, we observe that technologies fulfilling the above-mentioned requirements are available on the market and currently installed in existing parks around the world.
-Elia invites stakeholders to provide a well-argued position if the requirements appear to restrict the market.
+During the 2nd public consultation held in October, Elia invitede stakeholders to provide a well-argued position if the requirements appear to restrict the market.
+Elia received valuable suggestions, which have been included in this version of the report, but no elements indicating that the requirements on turbine level would lead to unreasonable cost increases.